-This City Maintenance service area is responsible for maintaining and repairing Council's footpaths and road assets, managing CBD maintenance and Council's park maintenance program, including proactive inspections, cleansing, sanitising playgrounds and picnic areas.
+This City Maintenance service is responsible for maintaining and repairing Council's footpaths and road assets, managing CBD maintenance and Council's park maintenance program, including proactive inspections, cleansing, sanitising playgrounds and picnic areas.
 This service also assists and responds to emergencies in the LGA to ensure that Council services remain operational in an emergency.

-- Repairing damaged road surfaces, footpaths, kerb and gutter; - Delivering the parks maintenance schedule; - Undertaking the tree planting and replacement program; - Delivering the bushland environmental restoration program; - Maintaining Council's plant, fleet and stores; - Providing emergency support to the State Emergency Services and Rural Fire Service; - Providing facility maintenance to Council's property portfolio to ensure that all areas, assets, and structures within or around a facility are maintained to the minimum standards under the National Construction Code (NCC) and/or related standards; - Undertaking capital asset replacement and maintenance programs; - Life Cycle Management of Council's plant and heavy fleet vehicles; and - Stores and inventory management of raw materials, components, tools, spare parts and other stores required for operation.
+- Repairing damaged road surfaces, footpaths, kerb and gutter; - Delivering the parks maintenance schedule; - Undertaking the tree planting and replacement program; - Delivering the bushland environmental restoration program; - · Maintaining Council's plant, fleet and stores; and - Provide emergency support to the State Emergency Services.

-Strategic Objective Liveable, Sustainable, Resilient Relevant 10-Year Strategies 2a - Deliver a beautiful, clean and inviting city for the community to enjoy 2e - Protect and enhance our natural environment and increase the city's resilience to the effects of natural hazards, shocks and stresses 2f - Manage waste effectively and maximise recycling opportunities Responsibility Director Operations
+Strategic Objective Liveable, Sustainable, Resilient Relevant 10-Year Strategies 2a - Deliver a beautiful, clean and inviting city for the community to enjoy 2e - Protect and enhance our natural environment and increase the city's resilience to the effects of natural hazards, shocks and stresses 2f - Manage waste effectively and maximise recycling opportunities Responsibility Director City Presentation Related Documents, Plans and Strategies Relationships Related Documents, Plans and Strategies Heritage Conservation Management Plan Local residents